Why? Well, without exaggerating, Oktoberfest food is some of THE most satisfying, indulgent grub you’ll ever experience.

 I mean, it’s by no means cheap (most entrees will be in the 15-20 euro range) but the food choice at Oktoberfest is staggering.
 Besides a bunch of food stalls outside the tents, each tent has a food menu, and there are even some tents solely dedicated to special foods.

 So all that totals up to mean YES, there is amazing Oktoberfest food to be had.
-Here are a few highlights and basic musts.
-Excuse the blurry photography – clearly taking nice photos is not a high priority for tipsy Christina.
+Here are a few highlights and basic musts to know before you visit Oktoberfest for yourself.

 1. 1/2 Roast Chicken

 Trust me when I say there is no joy greater than ripping at a roast chicken with your fingers after a few litres of beer.

 Unsurprisingly, of all the food served at Oktoberfest in Munich, 1/2 roast chickens are among the most common.
 You’ll see servers pedalling these out like clockwork at all hours of the festival, with mountains of greasy plates and napkins as evidence.

 Best consumed after a few beers, when you start feeling a little peckish, a hendl is a must-try at Oktoberfest!

 Truly, one of the most beautiful meals on this Earth, and a real Bavarian classic is Schweinhaxe.